top of page

 You will need to provide substantial evidence of the relationship, including shared financial, residential, and social commitments.

-Selecting the Right TR 485 Visa Pathway
+How to Choose the Right 485 Visa to PR Australia Pathway

 Rushing through these decisions late in your 485 period can reduce your chances of qualifying for longer-term visas.
 Acting early allows time to meet the specific evidence, residency, or work requirements associated with each visa stream.